FAQ's

 Do you deliver to my postcode?

 We deliver to the majority of the UK, however some areas may face additional charges.
-More details are available on the individual product page and we strongly recommend you to check before ordering any products.

 Do you offer delivery free?

-Orders or items over the value of £500 qualify for FREE delivery, however a surcharge may apply to certain postcodes.
+All orders have FREE delivery, however a surcharge may apply to certain postcodes.

 Will the delivery be taken into my garden?